Testing AI-Infused Applications

 Scorer

-The Scorer (io.quarkiverse.langchain4j.testing.scorer.Scorer) is a utility that evaluates a set of samples (represented by io.quarkiverse.langchain4j.testing.scorer.Samples) against a function (part of the application) and a set of evaluation strategies.
-It can run evaluations concurrently and produces an EvaluationReport summarizing the results and providing the score.
+The Scorer (io.quarkiverse.langchain4j.testing.evaluation.Scorer) is the cornerstone component that orchestrates evaluations for a set of samples (represented by io.quarkiverse.langchain4j.testing.evaluation.Samples) against a function (part of the application) and evaluation strategies.

-The score is the percentage of passed evaluations (between 0.0 and 100.0).
+The produced score is the percentage of passed evaluations (between 0.0 and 100.0).
 It is calculated as the ratio of the number of passed evaluations to the total number of evaluations.

 In general, tests using the Scorer follow this pattern:

-@Inject CustomerSupportAssistant assistant; // The AI Service to test
+@Inject CustomerSupportAssistant assistant;

 @Test

-void testAiService(@ScorerConfiguration(concurrency = 5) Scorer scorer, // The scorer instance, with concurrency set to 5
+// The scorer instance, with concurrency set to 5

 // Define the function that will be evaluated